-Your ocular fluids (and your baby’s) contain more water content than other parts of the body.
-The pH of the eyes is also close to a neutral pH of 7.
-The reason shampoos and other cleansers can make you tear, is often because of this difference in pH.
+Your ocular fluids (and your baby’s) contain more water than other parts of the body, and that pH is close to a neutral pH level of 7.
+The reason shampoos and other cleansers can make you tear is often because of this difference in pH levels.

 Tearing is the body’s natural response to a foreign substance in the eye.
 A substance with a pH other than neutral is foreign to the eye—including baby wash and baby shampoo.